chenhaotian/High-Frequency-Trading-Simulation-System/README.md

 checklimit(instrumentdata = TFtaq,orderid = res2$traded$orderid[81]) #check the 81st traded limit order's life experience
 ```
 ![](./demo_pics/limitorder.png)
-Like `tradesummary()`, the graph prited by `checklimit()` also contains four pars, the first two pars are the same with the previous graph.
+Like `tradesummary()`, the graph printed by `checklimit()` also contains four pars, the first two pars are the same with the previous graph.
 The third part is all the orderbook change during the life interval of the 81st order, the fourth part is the amount change queuing ahead of the 81st order in the orderbook.
 In this example, it is shown in the graph that the short open order was submitted at 14:09:51.1 with price 100.795, there are 9 orders queuing ahead of it in the order book.
 The order is executed by a size-5 buyer initiated transaction at 14:09:55.6.